 - Look out for bowel movement cues like grunting or becoming red-faced.

-- Many toddlers experience pain as they tend to withhold poop due to fear of control.
+- Many toddlers experience pain as his/her tend to withhold poop due to fear of control.

 - Pooping invariably becomes an emotional battlefield for children, rather than just another bodily function.